GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-programming-way/index.md

 so you do not program against an API provided by the JavaScript bridge, but against the browser API without an intermediate actor.

-{% Banner 'neutral' %}
+{% Aside 'success' %}
-  👉 Read on to see an [example project](/mini-app-example-project/) that puts this way of programming into practice.
+  Read on to see an [example project](/mini-app-example-project/) that puts this way of programming into practice.
-{% endBanner %}
+{% endAside %}

 ## Acknowledgements